-The Board has weekly conference calls to discuss operations, identify key risks and other relevant matters.
-The Company's Nomad and, when relevant, the Company's corporate communications advisers also attend the weekly conference calls.
-Additionally, the Group also has a policy of structured weekly of fortnightly operational and management conference calls to identify and discuss key business challenges and risk areas.
+The Executive directors have weekly conference calls to discuss operations, identify key risks and other relevant matters, attended by the Company's Nomad and, when relevant, the Company's corporate communications.
+Non-executive board members attend these calls at a minimum of once per month.

+Additionally, the Group also has a policy of structured weekly or fortnightly operational and management conference calls to identify and discuss key business challenges and risk areas.
 The Board believes that this regular programme of internal communications provides an effective opportunity for potential or real-time risks to be identified, considered and where necessary addresses in a timely manner.
-The Group's oil and gas activities are subject to a variety of risks, both financial and operational, more information on risk can be found on pages 10 to 13 of the Company's 2019 Annual Report.
+The Group's oil and gas activities are subject to a variety of risks, both financial and operational, more information on risk can be found on pages 18 to 23 of the Company's 2023 Annual Report.